7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 How Much Can You Grow?

-Single tray capacity: 2-4 ounces of fresh microgreens per harvest
+Single tray capacity: 2 to 4 ounces of fresh microgreens per harvest.

-Growing timeline: 7-14 days from seed to harvest (most varieties)
+Growing timeline: 7 to 14 days from seed to harvest (most varieties).

-Family of 3-4: One tray lasts approximately 3-4 days
+Family of 3 to 4: One tray lasts approximately 3 to 4 days.

 Monthly production (rotating 3 trays):

-- Harvest a fresh tray every 3-4 days
+- Harvest a fresh tray every 3 to 4 days

 Cost Per Grow (Silicone Method)